andychav/domain-language/questions.md

 ## Could reflection be used to map the functions?

 ## Is it good practice to use the \_ as a way to match function types?

+## How can I ignore ascii characters on input?